Sinhala-NLP/Sinhala-Headline-Generation/README.md

 ***<span style="font-size: 3em;">:warning:</span>You must agree to the [license](https://github.com/Sinhala-NLP/NSINA?tab=License-1-ov-file#readme) and terms of use before using the dataset in this repo.***

 # Sinhala Headline Generation
 This is a text generation task created with the [NSINA dataset](https://github.com/Sinhala-NLP/NSINA).
 This dataset is also released with the same license as NSINA.
+The objective of the task is to generate news headlines based on the provided news content.

 ## Data
+We used the same instances from NSINA 1.0 as all the news articles had headlines.
+We divided this dataset into a training and test set following a 0.8 split.
 Data can be loaded into pandas dataframes using the following code.

 ```python